fluthjs/fluth-doc/docs/en/api/plugin/thenAllPlugin.md

 3. **Execution timing**: Executes immediately after each new node is created, not during data flow
 4. **Unsubscribe**: Use the provided `unsubscribe` function to unsubscribe a specific node
 5. **Performance consideration**: Avoid complex calculations in plugins, as they execute on every node creation

-## Relationship with Other Plugins

-- **vs then plugin**: thenAll executes on all node creations, then plugin only on specific nodes
-- **vs executeAll**: thenAll executes when nodes are created, executeAll executes when data flows
-- **vs execute**: thenAll is global, execute is per node
-- **Applicable scenarios**: thenAll is suitable for global monitoring, debugging, performance analysis, etc., that need to intervene during node creation